Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Application to Pauli channel

 In this case,

-Then, when the asymptotic sacrifice rate is greater than $H (X|P^X)$, our communication becomes secure.
-In the $n$-fold memoryless extension of the channel $\Lambda_{P}$, when the the sacrifice rate is $R$, as is mentioned in Subsection \ref{s2b}, we obtain the lower bound of the exponential decreasing rate of of the eavesdropper's Holevo information:
+Then, in the $n$-fold memoryless extension of the channel $\Lambda_{P_{X,Z}}$, when the asymptotic sacrifice rate $R$ is greater than $H (P_X)$, our communication becomes secure.
+As is mentioned in Subsection \ref{s2b}, we obtain the lower bound of the exponential decreasing rate of the eavesdropper's Holevo information:

 and